jonathanbier/forkmonitor/README.md

 rake nodes:poll[BTC,TBTC]
 ```

-Prefix rake command with `debug` or `log` to see more progress details:
+Prefix rake command with `debug` or `info` to see more progress details:

 ```
 rake debug nodes:poll[BTC]